Highlights of the Year...

 Royal Rangers

 All the children are very involved with the Royal Rangers (RR) scout group which meets in our house.
-This is a Christian scouting organisation, originally from the US where it is part of the AoG Pentecostal Church.
-In Poland it is interdenominational, but very evangelical in nature.
-Dale is still involved in leading his Model Club which is now a specialist group of RR and Jazwiec, our Christian Medieval re-enactment Fellowship, has also become part of Rangers.
+This is a Christian scouting organisation, originally from the

 One of our family highlights of the year was the Summer R.R.
 Camp in Lwówek Sląski where we enjoyed 10 days in a 16th Century castle.
 The theme of the camp was definitely 'medieval' and we concentrated on the series of books written by John Flannagan entitled 'Ranger's Apprentice'.
 Great fun, although not everyone had enough sleep and Dale spent a lot of time on the archery range as the main instructor!